pennersr/django-allauth/README.rst

 - Facebook

+- Github

 - LinkedIn

 - OpenId

 - Twitter

-Note: OAuth support is built using a common code base, making it easy to add support for additional OAuth providers.
+Note: OAuth/OAuth2 support is built using a common code base, making it easy to add support for additional OAuth/OAuth2 providers.
 More will follow soon...

 Features